loom-technology/chef-style-guide/README.md

 ### 4.2 Use #tap to access nested attributes

-If you are getting or setting many node attributes at the same nested level, use Ruby's #tap method to simplify your code.
+If you are getting or setting many node attributes at the same nested level, use Ruby's [#tap][#tap] method to simplify your code.

 #### Discussion

-Prefer using `#tap` if you have long lines.
+Prefer using #tap if you have long lines.

 Using #tap will improve readability if you have long lines caused by lots of nested attributes.
 Since lots of nested attributes can make your code bloat out with lots of long lines, it will improve the legibility of such code to use #tap.